official-antistasi-community/A3-Antistasi-Docs/source/reference_guide/concepts_info/concepts/war_level.rst

       - The number of vehicles you can garage is limited by War Level
       - You cannot capture airports before War Level 3
       - Chance of intercepting enemy comms increases as War Level increases
-      - Distance to roadblocks before your undercover is blown increases with War Level
+      - The chance of being detected at a roadblock or non-airport garrison increases with war level.